 On Sept.
 24, the Federal Register published two proposed rules from the U.S. Treasury Department governing the implementation of provisions from the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA).

-Patrick McDonnell is a student at Harvard Law School and the Princeton School of Public and International Affairs.
+Patrick McDonnell is a graduate of Harvard Law School and the Princeton School of Public and International Affairs.
 Previously he spent five years as an Army intelligence officer with deployments to Europe and Afghanistan.
 The views expressed here are his own and do not reflect those of any agency or department of the United States Government.

 Subscribe to this Lawfare contributor via RSS.